agent19music/my-sddm-theme/README.md

 **Tips:**
 - Recommended resolution: 1920x1080 or higher
 - Dark images work best with the theme's color scheme
-- The theme automatically applies blur and color overlays
+- The theme automatically applies blur and overlay

 ### Change the Avatar Image

-The theme includes a default avatar.
-To use your own:
+Replace the default avatar:

 ```bash
 # Copy your avatar to the assets folder